 - * Schneider, G. (2007, April 2).
 Faculty survey: Knowledge and use of information technology in leadership education, (Poster presentation).
 Engaging the Learner: 12th Annual Instruction Technology Conference, Murfreesboro, Tennessee.

 - Schneider, G. (2006, September 15).
 Teens and the Web.
 Presented at statewide Tennessee Foster Care Conference, Nashville, Tennessee.

 Appendix C - Research/Scholarship/Creative Activities

-- September 2013: For past 10 years, I have advised 40-60 students per semester (some semesters, many more than that), assisted with New Student Orientation (NSO), and served as a resource for faculty in the Department in regard to advising concerns (for example: implementation of the Banner system; modifications in curricular requirements within the College of Arts and Sciences; and use of the UMDegree system).
+- September 2014: For past 11 years, I have advised 40-60 students per semester (some semesters, many more than that), assisted with New Student Orientation (NSO), and served as a resource for faculty in the Department in regard to advising concerns (for example: implementation of the Banner system; modifications in curricular requirements within the College of Arts and Sciences; and use of the UMDegree system).
 In 2010, 2012, and 2013, I was nominated for the University of Memphis’ Alumni Association’s Distinguished Advising Award and, in 2014, was selected to receive the Dean's Office Award for Advising Excellence.

 Appendix E - Outreach